johnckealy/ikius-techtest-blog/README.md

 ## Bonus round: Open Graph and Json-ld

-Things got a little hacky at this stage since Json-ld was entirely new ground for me 🤔 As I understood it, the function of json-ld is this context is to create rich-text meta data.
+Things got a little hacky at this stage since Json-ld was entirely new ground for me 🤔 As I understood it, the function of json-ld in this context is to create rich-text meta data.
 It seemed as though the `next-seo` package was a good fit, so I added it to the blog page (but not the homepage) as an experiment.
 This was in addition to using the `renderMetaTags()` from Datocms.